 What’s this idea of Isru Chag; of celebrating Yom Tov on the day after Yom Tov?

 In Mesichta Sukkah (45b) it says like this: כל העושה איסור לחג באכילה ושתיה – Anybody who makes an addition to Yom Tov by eating and drinking something additional, מעלה עליו הכתוב – the Torah considers it for him, כאילו בנה מזבח – as if he built an altar to Hashem, והקריב עליו קרבן – and he offered an offering.
 Now, that doesn’t make sense!
-The day after Yomtiv, you bring an offering?!
-It’s all over!
+The day after Yomtiv, you’re going to bring an offering?!
+But I t’s all over!
 Everybody has gone home!

 Now, to us it seems like a futile expression because after all it’s not Yomtiv.
 Last night was havdalah; it’s all over.
 But not for him!
 This man is still adding to the simchas Yom Tov.
 By demonstrating his affection for the past Yomtiv, by showing that it still lingers in his memory he demonstrates an affection for the Yomtiv and its lessons.

 And the Gemara is telling us that it’s not considered a small thing at all.
 Adding beyond the line of duty is such an achievement that it’s as if he has built a mizbeach and brought an offering to Hashem.
 That’s the greatness of Isru Chag.

 TAPE # 584